Chikulamayembe dynasty: Choosing a Themba

-The Northern Ngoni finally accepted British rule in 1904 and the Tumbuka people ceased to be their vassals or returned from where they had taken refuge.
+The Northern Ngoni finally accepted British rule in 1904, and the Tumbuka people ceased to be their vassals or returned from wherever they had taken refuge.
 European missionaries found the Tumbuka ready to accept Western education and supported their wish to have a paramount chief of their own.
-The Chikulamayembe claim to chieftainship over a wide area was supported by a history of the Tumbuka written in 1909 by Saulos Nyirenda and translated in 1931 by a missionary, which greatly exaggerated the power of the Chikulamayembe in the 19th century.
-This version of Tumbuka history was accepted by the colonial authorities.
+The Chikulamayembe claim to chieftainship over a wide area was supported by Saulos Nyirenda's 1909 history of the Tumbuka, translated by a missionary in 1931, which greatly exaggerated the power the Chikulamayembe had actually held in the 19th century; this version of Tumbuka history was nonetheless accepted by the colonial authorities.

-There were several candidates wishing to become paramount chief, all descendants of Gonapamuhanya, but the colonial administration chose Mbawuwo Mgonanjerwa Gondwe, who was westernised, and gave him the title Themba (chief) Chikulamayembe in 1907.
-This made him paramount chief of the Tumbuka people, and other chiefs in the area were subordinated to him.
+There were several candidates wishing to become paramount chief, all descendants of Gonapamuhanya, but the colonial administration chose Mbawuwo Mgonanjerwa Gondwe, who was westernised, and gave him the title Themba (chief) Chikulamayembe in 1907, making him paramount chief of the Tumbuka people, with other chiefs in the area subordinated to him.

-The Themba’s powers
+The Themba's powers

-At first, the role of the Themba Chikulamayembe was largely ceremonial, but in 1913 he was given a role in assisting the local district commissioner.
-However, in the 1920s the colonial administration favoured the introduction of indirect rule and proposed that the north of Malawi should be divided into three districts, each with one predominant ethnic group, each one having a paramount chief.
-When the Native Authority Ordinance was passed in 1933, the Themba Chikulamayembe was made native authority over all Tumbukaland, with his own budget.
-Native courts were also introduced following the passing of the Native Courts Ordinance, 1933, giving the Themba appellate jurisdiction over cases from his sub-chiefs.
+At first, the role of the Themba Chikulamayembe was largely ceremonial, but in 1913 he was given a role assisting the local district commissioner.
+In the 1920s the colonial administration favoured the introduction of indirect rule and proposed that the north of Malawi be divided into three districts, each with one predominant ethnic group and its own paramount chief.
+When the Native Authority Ordinance was passed in 1933, the Themba Chikulamayembe was made native authority over all Tumbukaland, with his own budget; the passing of the Native Courts Ordinance the same year gave him appellate jurisdiction over cases from his sub-chiefs.

-The first Themba died in 1931, being succeeded by his son Ziwange, generally known as John Hardy Gondwe, who ruled from 1932 until his death in 1977, when he was succeeded by his son Walter Gondwe.
-In late November 2018 Walter Gondwe died after a two-week illness and has been succeeded as Themba by his son.
+The first Themba died in 1931 and was succeeded by his son Ziwange, generally known as John Hardy Gondwe, who ruled from 1932 until his death in 1977, when he was succeeded by his son Walter Gondwe.

+Succession since 2018

+Walter Gondwe died in late November 2018 after a two-week illness.
+A succession dispute followed between the installed Paramount Chief, Chikulamayembe Joseph Bongololo Gondwe, and Walter Gondwe's son Mtima Gondwe, whose supporters maintain he was wrongly passed over for the chieftaincy; Mtima Gondwe was recognised as acting Chikulamayembe from 2019 before being removed by the Malawian courts in April 2021, and Joseph Bongololo Gondwe was formally installed by President Lazarus Chakwera in April 2022, amid what press reports described as chaotic scenes.
+The dispute has continued to surface publicly since: it broke into open violence at the 2025 Gonapamuhanya festival, prompting Malawi's second vice-president, Enock Chihana, to publicly caution against political interference in chieftaincy succession and to insist that royal families be left free to choose their own leaders.